yunnysunny/grunt-pages/README.md

 #### layout
 Type: `string`

 The [jade](https://github.com/visionmedia/jade) or [ejs](https://github.com/visionmedia/ejs) layout template for each post.
-The post content will be stored in a `content` variable to be rendered in the layout template.
+The post metadata will be stored in a `post` object to be rendered in the layout template.
 [Here](https://github.com/ChrisWren/grunt-pages/blob/master/test/fixtures/ejs/layouts/post.ejs) is an example post layout template.

 #### url
 Type: `string`